 - 1. Select the connected drive. - 2.
-Choose one of the following methods to issue the Set User Fault command: - Click the button on the drive list standard toolbar. - Select Online | Drive Operations | Set User Fault from the menu. - Right-click and select Set User Fault.
+Choose one of the following methods to issue the Set User Fault command:

+Click the Solution on the drive list standard toolbar.

+- Select Online | Drive Operations | Set User Fault from the menu. - Right-click and select Set User Fault.